mjames-upc/awips-docs/docs/edex/ldm-gempak.md

 # LDM for AWIPS and GEMPAK

-It is possible to have two LDM installs (since AWIPS LDM installs to `/awips2/ldm` and is owned and run by user **awips:fxalpha**.
+It is possible to have two LDM installs (since AWIPS LDM installs to `/awips2/ldm` and is owned and run by user **awips:awips**.
 But two LDM clients doubles your bandwidth and uncessary.
 This document explains how the LDM keeps its EDEX processing separate from other processing (GEMPAK decoders, TDS, etc.).

 ### /awips2/ldm/etc/ldmd.conf